 - Topical treatments like Copper will be more effective, however, they still have some troubles.
 Watering the lawn regularly will wash off the treatment making reapplication necessary.
 You will also be regularly mowing the lawn, thus cutting off the treated areas.

 Despite these difficulties with chemical controls, there are still many things we can do to control Rust in our lawns.

 - As temperatures cool keep watering for as long as you have irrigation water available.
 However, take some time to adjust your sprinkler times in the shady areas of the lawn.
 Watering times for these areas should be reduced, to give them more time to dry out.

 - Don’t stop feeding!
 Lawns that have not been fed during the summer months grow slowly.
 This slow growth and reduced temperatures will give rust more time to develop on the turf blades.
-Feeding with Zamzows Lawn Food in late summer/early Fall will keep the lawn growing at the proper speed to slow down the development of rust.
+Feeding with Zamzows Recharger in Fall will keep the lawn growing at the proper speed to slow down the development of rust.
 Blades of grass that grow quickly will have more area to cut off removing Rust as it develops.